Sleep Training 101; 4-6 Months

 For us anyways.
 If you’re formula feeding, this is where your bedtime (or nap time) bottle would come in.
 So we sit in our rocking chair, while I nurse.
 I usually turn her bedroom light off and nurse in the dark to set the calm atmosphere vibes.

 Now, that being said – she does have bad nights when we try to do this.
 Where I leave the room, and she screams at the top of her lungs.
-In this case, I kind of let her cry it out.
-BUT by cry it out, I mean I let her cry and when she stops for a moment, I rush right in.
+In this case, I let her cry it out.
+By cry it out, I mean I let her cry and when she stops for a moment, I rush right in.
 I am trying to basically “reward” her for not crying.
-Does that sound terrible?
-I feel like it does – but it really works!
 These nights are far and few between and I feel like it’s because she knows that if she doesn’t cry and scream that I will be more likely to come in.
-Maybe I’m crazy who knows.
-But it’s working.
-And usually, after about 3 times in and out of her room, she falls asleep on her own.
+Usually, after about 3 times in and out of her room, she falls asleep on her own.
 I mean out of nowhere passes out, and doesn’t wake up for 3 – 4 hours. (she still eats a lot throughout the night – we are working on that!)
 When she does wake up, I nurse her, she passes out, I put her down, and that’s all.

 Now, if you’re just tip-toeing into crib transitioning, I suggest doing the 3-5-7-10 minute method.
 Put the baby down in their crib, leave for 3 minutes.
 Go back, soothe them, lay them down, repeat, but this time for 5 minutes.
 Then 7, and finally 10 minutes.
 The hope is that after that 10 minute mark they will be asleep!